raklein/store-sales-time-series-forecasting/README.md

-# store-sales-time-series-forecasting
+# Testing GPT-4's ability to predict sales
-Testing GPT-4's ability to generate code to forecast sales data
+Experimenting with GPT-4's ability to code in R and forecast future sales in the [Kaggle store sales competition](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/).
+Prepares and merges the data, implements parallel processing, then trains Meta's Prophet model and scores .50559 (top 200 at the time of posting).
+I mostly let GPT-4 lead the way and debug it's own code, but ultimately had to do some heavy nudging to get a decent solution.
+Clone the repo, [download](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data) and unzip the data into the cloned directory, then run the script.